Systematic study of hadrons and their quark-component nuclear modification factors: Results and discussions

 \subsection{Rapidity dependence}

-Figure~\ref{fig:wRaa_mes_diff_eta} shows the meson $R_{AA}$ in FHS (black solid circles) and its quark component $R_{AA}$ in FPS (red open circles) within different $\eta$ ranges in the 0-5\% most central Pb+Pb collisions at $\sqrt{S_{NN}}$=2.76 TeV.
-From top to bottom rows are $R_{AA}$ of $\pi^+ (u\overline{d})$, $K^+ (u\overline{s})$ and $\phi^0 (s\overline{s})$, while from left to right columns are those in $|\eta|<0.8$, 2.5 and full $\eta$ phase space\footnote{Such a graph arrangement manner would also be utilized hereafter, just for different particle sectors and conditions applied.}.
-Figure~\ref{fig:wRaa_bar_diff_eta} shows the same content, just for the baryon sector.
-In figures~\ref{fig:wRaa_mes_diff_eta} and~\ref{fig:wRaa_bar_diff_eta}, one can see the correspondence between hadron $R_{AA}$ and its quark component $R_{AA}$ maintains well in all three rapidity ranges.
-The meson and baryon $R_{AA}$ are smaller than their quark component $R_{AA}$ above $p_T \sim $ 2 GeV/c, even in the midrapidity of $|\eta|<0.8$.
+Fig.~\ref{fig:wRaa_mes_diff_eta} shows the meson $R_{AA}$ in FHS (black solid circles) and its quark component $R_{AA}$ in FPS (red open circles) within different $\eta$ ranges in the 0-5\% most central Pb+Pb collisions at $\sqrt{S_{NN}}$=2.76 TeV.
+From top to bottom rows are $R_{AA}$ of $\pi^+ (u\overline{d})$, $K^+ (u\overline{s})$ and $\phi^0 (s\overline{s})$, while from left to right columns are those in $|\eta|<0.8$, 2.5 and full $\eta$ phase space, respectively~\footnote{Such a graph arrangement manner would also be utilized hereafter, just for different particle sectors and conditions applied.}.
+Fig.~\ref{fig:wRaa_bar_diff_eta} shows the same content, just for the baryon sector.
+A peak appears at $p_T $ around $1 \sim 2$ GeV/c, which is the so-called Cronin effect~\cite{Cronin:1974zm} attributed to the multiple scattering of initial partons~\cite{Wang:1998ww}.

+In Fig.~\ref{fig:wRaa_mes_diff_eta} and~\ref{fig:wRaa_bar_diff_eta}, one can see that the correspondence between hadron $R_{AA}$ and its quark component $R_{AA}$ exists in all three rapidity ranges.
+The meson and baryon $R_{AA}$ are smaller than their quark component $R_{AA}$ in the $p_T$ region above $p_T \approx $ 2 GeV/c, even in the midrapidity interval of $|\eta|<0.8$.
+This is due to the additional energy loss experienced by the final state hadrons in the hadronization and hadronic rescattering stages, while their quark components only experience partonic energy losses.
 Moreover, this discrepancy becomes more pronounced as the $\eta$ range increases.
-This is because the energy loss increases with the increasing of collided and radiated particles involved in a wider $\eta$ range.
-Thus, the broadening $\eta$ enlarges the discrepancy between hadron $R_{AA}$ and its quark component one.
+This is because the energy loss increases with the increasing number of colliding and radiating particles involved in a wider $\eta$ range.